evmos/evmos/docs/developers/guides/incentives_registration.md

 3. [The On-Chain Contract Incentives Proposal](#the-on-chain-contract-incentives-proposal)

 This document also discusses [incentives analysis through telemetry](#incentives-analysis-through-telemetry).

+Check out the [incentives module specification](../../../x/incentives/spec/README.md) for more information on incentives.

 ## Drafting the Contract Incentives Proposal